Tag: Andy Slaughter

 Andy Slaughter – 2015 Parliamentary Question to the Ministry of Justice

-To ask the Secretary of State for Justice, what representations he has made to his American counterpart on Guantanamo Bay in the last five years.
+To ask the Secretary of State for Justice, what support he has made available to enable people with learning disabilities to serve on juries in the last five years.

 The below Parliamentary question was asked by Andy Slaughter on 2015-12-17.